-- have a clearly intended meaning and use; - be coupled to a protection goal (that is what is the assessment being used for); - be robust and fit for purpose (i.e. actually screen out sites where there is genuinely no cause for concern and identify those that are); - be derived using a clearly documented and transparent methodology.
+- have a clearly intended meaning and use; - be coupled to a protection goal (e.g. what is the assessment being used for); - be robust and fit for purpose (i.e. actually screen out sites where there is genuinely no cause for concern and identify those that may be of concern); - be derived using a clearly documented and transparent methodology.